SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 1. **Why were we not able to attach the Hub FortiGate VNET to vWAN until we deleted Azure Route Server?**

-    * An Azure VNET cannot receive routes from more than the vWAN and the RouteServer at the same time.
+    * An Azure VNET cannot receive routes from the vWAN and the RouteServer at the same time.

 1. **Why was the vWAN not able to inject Spoke11 and Spoke12 VNETs CIDRs to FortiGate Private UDR?**